iwonderanddev/tech-challenges/3D/README.md

 ## Guidelines

 We want to see how you tackle a technical problem.
+We also want to see your skills to produce efficient and maintainable code over time.
+This exercise might seem simple and the expected behaviour could be achieved in a single function but we are also interested in how you might structure your code and classes considering this feature may be the beginning of a larger one destined to evolve in time.

 ## Content